Lady Gaga Will Reportedly Testify in Dr. Luke’s Defamation Case Against Kesha

 This is just the latest development in a lengthy and complicated legal battle that began in 2014, when Kesha filed a lawsuit against Dr. Luke, claiming sexual assault and battery, and accused him of long-term emotional and psychological abuse over the course of the relationship, which began in 2005 when he signed then-18-year-old Kesha.

-Kesha’s new album Rainbow was released on August 11th, and according the New York Times and Vulture, Dr. Luke will likely profit in some way from the album’s success.
+Kesha’s new album Rainbow was released on August 11, and according to the New York Times and Vulture, Dr. Luke will likely profit in some way from the album’s success.

 Comments